Here is how I become a better blogger in 2021. Keep blogging, respect readers, read, build authority, learn marketing, write with an outline

 So let me share everything I have learned being a freelancer and a blogger on how to become a better blogger.
 The outline will be pretty the same as what you may have already read on numerous articles on Darren Rowse’s blog or books about blogging.
 However, I like to highlight points that have helped me become a better blogger in due course of time.

 I think every freelancer should blog, and every blogger should consider freelancing.

 The reason why I think everyone should blog is – it allows you to connect.

 As a blogger, one can evolve as an individual in whatever you may be writing about.

 Let me share with you an example of blogging and sharing my views on investing at shabbir.in.

-It helps me become so much better at investing itself.
+It helps me so much better at investing in myself.
 As an example, when my blog reader asks me questions on specific topics, I read about it and then write a detailed article on it.
 I have built a comprehensive glossary out of it, but more importantly, there are so many things that I learned in the process to make me a better investor.

 I can say the same thing about writing on freelancing and blogging for IMTips as well.